alphagov/govuk-developer-docs/source/manual/setting-up-new-rails-app.html.md

 You must add a description to the __About__ section in the GitHub repo to make sure that you can add your app to the [GOV.UK developer documentation applications page][app-list].

 If you do not do this, you will see Middleman errors when the GOV.UK developer documentation is building.
-These errors will refer to attempts to modify a frozen empty string
+These errors will refer to attempts to modify a frozen empty string.

 ## Add a software licence